naraekim12/naraekim12/README.md

 ### Hi there 👋

-- 🎓 I've graduated from University of Exeter with a MSc.
+- 🎓 I've graduated from University of Exeter - MSc.
 Data Science with Artificial Intelligence
 - 🌱 I’m a Data Scientist enthusiastic
 - ⚡ My goal is to discover, analyze and harness the power of 'data'
 <!--